 - Flights are often cancelled in Tonga, so don’t plan for your domestic flight to connect with your departure flight

-- You need a Visitor’s Driving License to rent a car and drive in Tonga
+- You may need a Visitor’s Driving Licence to rent a car and drive in Tonga

 - Horse hire is a thing on ‘Eua